Skip to main content

 Run on BrowserStack

-When you trigger a Maestro build through the BrowserStack App Automate API, pass your Percy token in the appPercy object of the build payload.
+When you trigger a Maestro build through the BrowserStack App Automate API, pass your App Percy token in the appPercy object of the build payload.
 This field is the same on both Android and iOS.

 Use the appPercy field to pass your Percy token.
 The percyOptions field is silently dropped, so screenshots won’t reach your project if you use it.